cdown/chrisdown.name/_posts/2026-03-24-zswap-vs-zram-when-to-use-what.md

       "need": []
     },
     {
       "desc": "Memory pressure hits.
 You switch to browser tabs opened recently that require pages 5 and 6.
-They to be faulted back in.
+They need to be faulted back in.
 Where are they?", "zram":  {"fast": [1, 2, 3, 4], "slow": [5, 6]}, "zswap": {"fast": [3, 4, 5, 6], "slow": [1, 2]},
       "need": [5, 6]